drewfirment/fab-four-trivia-skill/README.md

-# fab-four-trivia-skill
+# rva-facts-alexa-skil
-Alexa Skill for Beatles Trivia
+Alexa Skill for Richmond, Virginia Trivia and Fact